-The aim of a vaccine fridge
+The Aim of a Vaccine Fridge

+So if vaccines must be stored between 2° and 5° the aim of a vaccine fridge is to reliably control the temperature between these ranges.
 The aim of a domestic fridge is to “try to keep my stuff cool”.
 How often have you pulled out a frozen item out of your fridge?

-This article will cover the differences between a domestic and vaccine fridge.
+This article will cover the differences between a domestic and a vaccine fridge.
 There are now a number of domestic fridges that have many of these advanced features and this will increase with time.

 It’s all about reliable temperature

-So a vaccine fridge has a micro-processor to ensure the compressor turns on and off at the correct temperatures, displays the temperature, has an alarm if a problem occurs.
+So a vaccine fridge has a micro-processor to ensure the compressor turns on and off at the correct temperatures, displays the temperature, and has an alarm if a problem occurs.
 The fridge itself has a fan to circulate the air.